-In today's world Wireless LANs becomes an essential part of many enterprises' networks, and quickly they have proven their worth.
+In today's world Wireless LANs becomes an essential part of many enterprises networks, and quickly they have proven their worth.
 Simultaneously, many enterprises are implementing VoIP systems to have the benefit of the lower call cost and good quality service offered by this technology, the two technologies Wireless and VoIP together have founded an application called wireless VoIP.

-expensive infrastructure the less Besides convergence of both data and voice in the same network, Wireless provides advantage, another the mobility significantly increases the importance of both technologies; this mobility becomes more important after the arrival of new Wi-Fi phones include both cellular and Wi-Fi (dual mode) with the advantage of Wi-Fi as the inside building wireless network [3]. this encourages the enterprises which are currently deploying VoIP to consider integrating WLANs into their VoIP systems, wireless VoIP allows the users to use VoIP system even in the places where the network cables are not available.
+Besides the less expensive infrastructure by the convergence of both data and voice in the same network, Wireless VoIP provides another advantage, the mobility which significantly increases the importance of both technologies; this mobility becomes more important after the arrival of new Wi-Fi phones include both cellular and Wi-Fi (dual mode) with the advantage of Wi-Fi as the inside building wireless network [3], this encourages the enterprises which are currently deploying VoIP to consider integrating WLANs into their VoIP systems, wireless VoIP allows the users to use VoIP system even in the places where the network cables are not available.

 Several issues raised by the deployment of VOIP over wireless include the admission control, quality of service, system architecture and the network capacity [2].
-In this paper, the quality of service issue will be considered, the study includes measuring and analyzing the performance of VOIP traffic in both wired and wireless LANs under different background traffic loads this accomplished by measuring QoS parameters such as Jitter, delay, Packet loss at different Network Loads.
+In this paper, the quality of service issue will be considered, the study includes measuring and analysing the performance of VOIP traffic in both wired and wireless LANs under different background traffic loads this accomplished by measuring QoS parameters such as Jitter, delay, Packet loss at different Network Loads.
 In this study analysis and comparison of the degradation of quality of service with respect to the increase of network load in both network environments are provided.

-Methodology:
+Methedlogy:

-In order to ensure that the test techniques which are used in this study do provide the precise VoIP performance measurements and in order to facilitate VoIP deployment in both wired and wireless LANs, a research methodology must introduce.
-Many previous studies, have used network simulation software for VoIP performance evaluation, Zubairi &Zuber [10] have conducted a study to evaluate the performance of VoIP traffic on a university campus network under varying load conditions, their work is similar to this study, the difference is in the simulation environment, in [10] a network simulator software is used, also the study was conducted in wired side only.
+In order to ensure that the test techniques which are used in this study do provide the precise VoIP performance measurements and in order to facilitate VoIP deployment in both wired and wireless LANs, a research methodology must introduced.
+Many previous studies, have used network simulation soft wares for VoIP performance evaluation, Zubairi &Zuber [10] have conducted a study to evaluate the performance of VoIP traffic on a university campus network under varying load conditions, their work is similar to this study, the difference is in the simulation environment, in [10] a network simulator software is used, also the study was conducted in wired side only.